RegnorMC/dimenager/README.md

 The mod **does not depend** on any other mods including the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).
 ## The concept
 ### Dimensions
-Every dimension is represented with an identifier and contains its own generator settings and is linked to a dimension type.
+Every dimension is represented with an identifier and is linked to generator settings, and a dimension type.
 To avoid any confusion `/dimension worlds` is used to manage the dimensions, and is called "worlds" because `/dimension dimensions` would not sound too well.
+A dimension with an identifier `namespace:name` will be stored in `generated/namespace/dimensions/name.json` file and its json will contain identifiers of a dimension type, and a generator as well as a boolean value telling if the dimension is enabled or not
+Disabled dimensions will not be loaded on server startup, but can still be loaded manually.
 ### Dimension types
 The dimension types are a collection of properties for your dimensions.
 I recommend using the `minecraft:overworld` dimension types in most cases.
-New dimension types will be created with overworld dimension settings, and can be modified later.
+New dimension types will be created with Overworld dimension settings, and can be modified later.
 For the properties list (with comments), see [this section of the ***Custom dimension*** article on the **Official Minecraft Wiki**](https://minecraft.gamepedia.com/Custom_dimension#Syntax).
 You can also find the settings of the vanilla dimension types there.
+A dimension type with an identifier `namespace:name` will be stored in `generated/namespace/dimension_types/name.json` file.
 ### Generators
+**Unlike vanilla, Dimenager's dimensions are linked with a generator instead of having an exact copy of the generator it was created with.
+If you want to use the same generator for multiple dimensions, note that any changes in that generator will also change the way all the linked dimensions are generated.
+In some cases you will want to copy that generator and add the changes to the cloned one.**
 The generators simply tell the game how to generate a dimension.
-Creating a world with a generator and then changing that generator won't change how the dimension generates, because the `/dimension worlds add ...` command creates the exact copy of the given generator.
-This is not the case in dimension types as the world is linked to a dimension type.
+You can consider generators as settings for the generator type, and the generator type as something that reads those settings and generates the world.
+A generator with an identifier `namespace:name` will be stored in `generated/namespace/generators/name.json` file.
 ### Generator types
 Every generator is based on a generator type, and contains its properties.
 The types can only be added by Minecraft or mods.
 The vanilla generator types are: `minecraft:noise`, `minecraft:flat` and `minecraft:debug`, but the Dimenager also adds `dimenager:empty`, so you don't need to create flat worlds with one air layer (there is also a build-in generator that is based on that generator type).
+There are no 'generated' generator types
+### Configured and Generated
+In code, dimensions, dimension types, generators and generator types divide into configured and generated.
+Configured ones are created by Minecraft, mods or datapacks and the generated group is the ones created with Dimenager.
+You cannot modify or remove anything that belongs to configured group using Dimenager.
+All generator types are in the configured group because you can only create them in mods.
+Generated dimensions, dimension types and generators are located in the world's `generated` directory, just like structures created with structure blocks.
 ## The `/dimension` command
 Most of the mod's features can be used with the vanilla styled `/dimension` command.
 There is an alias for that command simply called `/dimenager` after the mod.
-This command splits iinto three sub commands: `/dimension worlds`, `/dimension types` and `/dimension generators`.
+This command splits into three sub commands: `/dimension worlds`, `/dimension types` and `/dimension generators`.
 ### Syntax tree
 ```
 /dimension